arakelian/elastic-indexer/README.md

 [Low Level REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-low.html), or better yet the new [High Level Rest Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html).

-With regards to the former, the answer is easy: Indexing data at scale involves tasks that the low-level API simply does not provide support for.
+With regards to the former, the answer is easy: Indexing data at scale involves many tasks that the low-level API simply does not provide support for.

 This includes:
 * Building Elastic documents (for indexing) that sourced from large, hierarchical JSON structure which must be transformed, massaged or redacted in some way;
 * Handling the inevitable 'Server too busy' conditions that will occur in production environments with hundreds of nodes, and retrying